jianyuewu/automotive_project/virtualization/Linux_kernel_related.md

 ## Cgroup
 Currently need use cgroupv2, instead of cgroupv1, because systemd is stop supporting cgroupv1.
 We can create different cgroups to control resources like cpuset, cpu, memory.
+In cgroupv1, the default CPU share value is 1024, while in cgroupv2, the default CPU weight (same meaning as share) is 100, with the minimum share/weight being 1.
+These parameters are controlled via sched_min_granularity_ns and sched_wakeup_granularity_ns.

 ## New scheduler EEVDF
 Kernel's sched_ext will have new algorithms.